-The Office of Disability Services coordinates reasonable accommodations and support services for documented and eligible students.
-Some of the disabilities accommodated include physical, emotional, LD, ADHD, hearing impairments and visual impairments.
-If you have a documented disability, or suspect that you may have a disability, we welcome you to come in and discuss it confidentially with ODS staff members.
-The ODS is located in Furst Hall, room 412.
+The Office of Disability Services (ODS) collaborates with students, faculty, and staff to provide reasonable accommodations and services to students with disabilities including physical and emotional disabilities, learning disabilities, ADHD, hearing impairments and visual impairments, among others.
+If you have are a student with a documented disability, or suspect that you may have a disability, we welcome you to come in and discuss it confidentially with ODS staff members.
+The ODS is located in Furst Hall, suite 412.
 Please contact Abby Kelsen at 646-592-4280 or akelsen@yu.edu to schedule an appointment.